 This incident raises, yet again, a question I have been dealing with all of my life.
 In what sense can a white-skinned and red-headed lad from Sheffield, Tasmania - who, incidently, happens to have an Irish family name - claim to be Aboriginal?
-If Aboriginality is not primarily about the colour of one's skin and the keeping-intact of traditional notions of blood, culture and habitation, then what could possibly remain?
+If Aboriginality is not primarily about the colour of one's skin and the keeping-intact of traditional european notions of blood and ancestry, then what could possibly remain?

 I will not, here, rehearse the history of colonialism in Tasmania.
-Others have done that very well - Lyndall Ryan and Henry Reynolds amongst them.
+Others have done that very well - Lyndall Ryan, James Boyce and Henry Reynolds amongst them.
 I simply want to summarize what these scholars, amongst many others, have concluded: that Aboriginal identity in not primarily about the dominance of a particular biological inheritance over and against others; nor is it about the preservation of a particular, primitive and tribal, way of life.
-Aboriginal identity is about the perseverance of a sense of indigeneity - both of place and of kin - over and against the will of a dominant culture and society that has demonstrably sought to erase these things.
+Aboriginal identity is about the perseverance of a sense of spiritual connection to particular places and the kin (animal, plant and human) that belong to that place, and this over and against the will of a dominant culture and society that has demonstrably sought to erase such things.
 Given the devastating success of the colonizing will, especially in places like Tasmania and Victoria, this means that Aboriginality is most often preserved in the form of a memory and a deep-down sorrow pertaining to what has been lost or stolen - land, kin, spirituality - a sorrow that is manifested in various forms of grief and mourning, but also in the search for a justice in which these things might be returned, or at least acknowledged as having been stolen, along with appropriate gestures towards repentance and recompense.

 What I saw and felt could not be more different.
-I saw a land that was filled with older memories.
+I saw a land that was filled with older memories and songlines.
 At each creek I imagined a small group of kin searching for swan's eggs.
-At each open plain I saw men chasing kangaroos and wallabies with spears.
-As we passed Mt Cameron I imagined the ecstasy of dancing, the shrewdness of trade, the skill of legal and theological storytelling and dispute.
+At each open plain I saw men chasing parlevar (kangaroos and wallabies) with spears.
+As we passed wukalina I imagined the ecstasy of dancing out the dreaming stories of our tribe, the shrewdness of trade, the skill of legal and theological storytelling and dispute.
 When we stopped by the bay, I saw women diving for shellfish, and fires on the beach around which proud families gathered to consume stories and news along with their food.
 I also felt the loss of these things: the drying-up of foodstocks as new 'settlers' pushed up the rivers; the hunting and stealing of people and of land; the agonizing deaths wrought by new diseases.
-I looked across the straits at the Islands and saw the devastation on my ancestor's face as he realized he was been consigned, along with the peers he had sought to rescue, to the world of the dead.
+I looked across the straits at the Islands and saw the devastation on my ancestor Manalargenna's face as he realized he was been consigned, along with the peers he had sought to rescue, to the world of the dead.